Accounting education research

 - Learning strategies and the impact on pedagogical practice

 - Teaching developments

 Within our Accounting Education research, we explore pedagogical processes at a detailed level.
-To do this, we rely on both quantitative research methods, such as experiments, regressions and structural equation models, and qualitative techniques, such as ethnography and grounded theory.
+To do this, we rely on both quantitative research methods, such as experiments, regressions and structural equation models, and qualitative techniques, such as interviews, focus groups, ethnography and grounded theory.

 Erdal, S., and Wood, A. (2020).
 Journal of Applied Learning and Teaching, volume 3, issue 2.

 Graham, A., Toon, I., Wynn-Williams, K., and Beatson, N. (2017).
 International Journal of Management in Education, pages 36–46, volume 15 (2 Part A)

 McBride, K., and Philippou, C. (2021).
 Accounting Research Journal.